-but solutions may form into both co-dimension one and co-dimension zero patterns.
+In this paper, we addressed the fundamental question of understanding how the structure of particle potentials predict the types of patterns that can emerge.
+The potentials we focused on exhibit solutions that may form into both co-dimension one and co-dimension zero patterns.
 We analyzed this behavior by considering the linear stability of uniform sphere solutions to the equations governing a continuum of pairwise interacting particles on a surface.
 We reduced the d-dimensional eigenvalue problem into a decoupled series of $2 \times 2$ scalar problem involving a single spherical harmonic.
-This reduction allowed us to formulate stability and linear well-posedness conditions that have natural physical interpretations.
+This reduction allowed us to formulate stability and linear wellposedness conditions that have natural physical interpretations.
 These conditions provide us with a means to predict the co-dimension and the types of symmetries that will emerge in the resulting patterns.
 Using this predictive ability, we explicitly constructed a potential to yield a desired particle distribution, thereby addressing a particular case of the inverse statistical mechanics problem for self-assembly.
-In a subsequent paper, we extend this construction to arbitrary instabilities.
+In a subsequent paper 44, we extend this construction to arbitrary instabilities.
 Also, we note that our theory currently allows us to predict only the degree of a spherical harmonic that appears in the ground state.
 In dimensions $d \geq 3$ , it remains an open issue to determine which spherical harmonic of a particular degree will arise.
 We plan to address this in future work.
+Moreover, our theory applies to potentials defined over the metric distance between particles in space.
+While such models frequently occur across disciplines, potentials defined over the topological distance between particles prove more true to life when modelling flocks of birds .
+Extending our techniques to such models proves an interesting avenue of future research.

-8 Acknowledgements
+8. Acknowledgements

 We would like thank Andrew Bernoff for helpful conversations about this project.
 DU was partially funded by the UC President's Fellowship and NSF DMS-0902792.
-ALB acknowledges funding from NSF grants EFRI-1024765 and DMS-0907931, as well as ONR grant N000141010641.
+JHvB is supported on NSF grants EFRI-1024765 and DMS-0907931 and ALB is supported on NSF DMS-0907931 and ONR grant N000141010641.
 TK is supported by NSERC grant 47050.